mohsenrzva/Footab/README.md

 # Footab Backend

 This repository contains a small [NestJS](https://nestjs.com/) API that uses an OTP based workflow for authentication.
 After verifying an OTP, the server issues JWT access and refresh tokens.
+One-time passwords are stored in a dedicated `otp` MongoDB collection rather than inside the user documents.

 ## Installation